ContraFect Corporation – Consenus Indicates Potential 151.2% Upside

-ContraFect Corporation found using ticker (CFRX) have now 3 analysts covering the stock with the consensus suggesting a rating of ‘Buy’.
+ContraFect Corporation with ticker code (CFRX) have now 3 analysts in total covering the stock.
+The consensus rating is ‘Buy’.
 The range between the high target price and low target price is between 22 and 15 calculating the average target price we see 17.33.
-Now with the previous closing price of 6.9 this would imply there is a potential upside of 151.2%.
-The 50 day MA is 6.31 and the 200 moving average now moves to 6.17.
-The market capitalisation for the company is $102m.
+With the stocks previous close at 6.9 this would indicate that there is a potential upside of 151.2%.
+There is a 50 day moving average of 6.3 and the 200 day moving average is 6.24.
+The market cap for the company is $105m.
 Visit the company website at: http://www.contrafect.com

 ContraFect Corporation, a clinical-stage biotechnology company, focuses on the discovery and development of therapeutic protein and antibody products for the treatment of life-threatening and drug-resistant infectious diseases in the United States.
 Its lead product candidates consist of CF-301, a lysin, which has completed Phase II clinical trials for the treatment of staphylococcus aureus bacteremia, including endocarditis caused by methicillin-resistant or methicillin-susceptible; and CF-404, a combination of monoclonal antibodies (mAbs), which is in preclinical trial stage for the treatment of life-threatening seasonal and pandemic influenza infections.
 The company has a collaboration research agreement with The Rockefeller University to identify new lysin therapeutic candidates targeting gram-negative pathogens; and license agreement with Trellis Bioscience LLC for mAbs in the field of influenza.
 ContraFect Corporation was founded in 2008 and is headquartered in Yonkers, New York.